mattermost/docs/source/onboard/sso-saml-onelogin.rst

 Configure SAML Sign-On for Mattermost
 --------------------------------------

-1. Start the Mattermost server, then log in to Mattermost as a System Administrator.
+1. Start the Mattermost server, then log in to Mattermost as a system admin.
 Go to **System Console > Authentication > SAML**.

   a.
 Enter the **OneLogin Issuer URL** into the **Identity Provider Metadata URL** field.
   b.
 Select **Get SAML Metadata from IdP** to download the metadata.